yongkyunlee/noninertialframe.com/client/README.md

 - limit number of data loaded at blog home
 - For Life update section on mobile, place date and item on separate lines
 - Link See All to exact place
-- making the fold of sidenav to 700px?
 - keywords for project and blog
 - gradient for life updates of hompage
 - If the website grows, paginate comment queries